 How is Meniere's disease treated?

 There is no cure for Meniere’s disease.
 Treatments aim to control the symptoms.

-If you experience severe symptoms with Meniere’s disease or frequent attacks, your doctor may suggest referral to an ear, nose and throat surgeon.
-Some people have surgery to cut the nerve responsible for balance or to drain fluid from the inner ear.
+If you experience severe symptoms or frequent attacks, your doctor may suggest referral to an ear, nose and throat (ENT) surgeon.
+The surgeon may suggest:

-If your attacks are triggered by stress or if you are feeling anxious, join a support group or talk to your doctor about counselling.
+- If your attacks are triggered by stress or if you are feeling anxious about attacks, talk to your doctor about psychological therapy.

 Because Meniere’s disease is unpredictable and can affect your balance and hearing, you may have to change some of your daily activities.
 Be careful when climbing ladders, swimming, or operating heavy machinery.

 It’s not clear whether Meniere’s disease might affect your ability to drive.
 Talk to your doctor about driving, and if you need to inform your road traffic authority in your state.